stevens68/twixtbot-ui/README.md

 ## Get started

 make sure you have Python3 installed.
 The Python version needs to support tensorflow2.
-As of Mar 2021 this is true for Python 3.6, 3.7 and 3.8 (64bit).
+As of March 2021 this is true for Python 3.6, 3.7 and 3.8 (64bit).
 Do not use Python 3.9.
 Consider using [virtual environments](https://docs.python.org/3/tutorial/venv.html) to switch between multiple Python versions on your system.
 To check the current version, use the following commands:

 ```
 python --version

 python -c "import struct; print( 8 * struct.calcsize('P'))"
 ```

 Clone or download this repository.
 At the command line, change to the twixtbot-ui directory and install the necessary modules: